tiedyeguy18/UltimateWordGameHelper/README.md

 # UltimateWordGameHelper
-A helper for use in a variety of word games.
-You can specify a constraint string and words that abide by those constraints are generated.
+A program that allows the user to specify a constraint string.
+The program generates words that abide by the specified constraints.